 Charleston is known as "The Holy City" due to the number of church steeples in the city skyline.
-Located on a peninsula formed by two rivers, the skyline has practically no tall buildings.
+Located on a peninsula formed by two rivers, the skyline has practically no tall buildings, but there are plenty of homes for rent.
 A major port on the eastern seaboard, Charleston's historic district offers many of the city's major historical sites.

 Working in Charleston